When Clients Ask: How Do I Stress Test My Portfolio?

 However, for an individual investor with a diversified portfolio, this exercise has marginal value.
 What is most relevant is to get an estimate of how much value your portfolio can lose in the time it takes you to react.
 For example, if you own a diversified stock portfolio mimicking the S&P 500 index, you could realistically lose 8% of your portfolio on a bad day, 11% in a week, 18% in a bad month, 25% in a quarter, 45% in a year.
 Could you lose more or quicker?
 Yes, though with lower probability.

-So how do you advise your client?
+So how do you advise your client and address their financial planning strategy?
 Tell them to know and write down how much loss they can stomach before they make investment/trading decisions.
 For example, if they decide that they cannot tolerate a loss greater than 15% of their portfolio in a given year and their portfolio is comprised entirely of large cap U.S. stocks, they have two choices:

 Reduce the risk by increasing the cash or low-risk allocation until the portfolio is extremely unlikely to generate such a loss.